-This article provides an overview of the Insights tab in the Recruiting app.
-The Insights tab is a central space where you can access data on your whole recruiting process.
-With this data, you can better understand your recruiting process and identify areas for improvement.
+This article explains the Metrics tab in the Recruiting app.
+The Metrics tab shows data on your whole recruiting process.
+This data helps you understand your recruiting process and identify areas for improvement.

-You can access the Insights tab via Recruiting > Insights.
-The Insights tab is available to users with general Recruiting access rights.
+You can access the Metrics tab via Recruiting > Metrics.
+The Metrics tab is available to employees with edit access to the Recruiting app.

 Sections and charts